 Diabolique Cover Art

 A KISS ME MONSTER EXCLUSIVE!
-Check out this incredible 18 x 24 glossy poster featuring the cover art from Diabolique Magazine issue 25 January/March 2016.
+Stunning 18 x 24 glossy poster featuring the cover art from Diabolique Magazine issue 25 January/March 2016.
 It depicts the legendary horror genre actor Christopher Lee.
-He is surrounded by images from his most recognized movie roles.
-Diabolique commissioned the talented artist Mark Spears to create this masterpiece.
-A must have for your collection and will look great hung in your den or home office!
+He is surrounded by images from his most iconic movie roles.
+Diabolique commissioned the acclaimed artist Mark Spears to create this masterpiece.
+A must have for your collection and will look great hung in your den, game room or home office!

 About Sir Christopher Frank Carandini Lee CBE (27 May 1922 – 7 June 2015).
 He was an English actor, singer, and author.
 With a career spanning nearly 70 years, Lee initially portrayed villains and became best known for his role as Count Dracula in a sequence of Hammer Horror films.
 His other film roles include Francisco Scaramanga in the James Bond film The Man with the Golden Gun (1974), Saruman in The Lord of the Rings film trilogy (2001–2003) and The Hobbit film trilogy (2012–2014), and Count Dooku in the final two films of the Star Wars prequel trilogy (2002 and 2005).